 - Staff told us that interpretation services were available for patients who did not have English as a first language.
 We saw notices in the reception areas informing patients this service was available.
-Patients were also told about multi-lingual staff who might be able to support them. - Information leaflets were available in easy read format. - The Choose and Book service was used with patients as appropriate.
+Patients were also told about multi-lingual staff who might be able to support them. - Information leaflets were available in easy read format. - The practice provided sample completed forms and allowed patients to sit privately and complete the forms without the need for staff intervention.

+• The Choose and Book service was used with patients as appropriate.
 (Choose and Book is a national electronic referral service which gives patients a choice of place, date and time for their first outpatient appointment in a hospital).